Cultural depictions of ravens: Late antiquity and Christian Middle Ages

 The name of the important Frankish King Guntram means "War Raven".

 According to the legend of the fourth-century Iberian Christian martyr Saint Vincent of Saragossa, after St. Vincent was executed, ravens protected his body from being devoured by wild animals, until his followers could recover the body.
 His body was taken to what is now known as Cape St. Vincent in southern Portugal.
 A shrine was erected over his grave, which continued to be guarded by flocks of ravens.
 The Arab geographer Al-Idrisi noted this constant guard by ravens, for which the place was named by him كنيسة الغراب "Kanīsah al-Ghurāb" (Church of the Raven).
 King Afonso Henriques (1139–1185) had the body of the saint exhumed in 1173 and brought it by ship to Lisbon, still accompanied by the ravens.
 This transfer of the relics is depicted on the coat of arms of Lisbon.

 A raven is also said to have protected Saint Benedict of Nursia by taking away a loaf of bread poisoned by jealous monks after he blessed it.

 In the legends about the German Emperor Frederick Barbarossa, depicting him as sleeping along with his knights in a cave in the Kyffhäuser mountain in Thuringia or the Untersberg in Bavaria, it is told that when the ravens cease to fly around the mountain, he will awake and restore Germany to its ancient greatness.
 According to the story, the Emperor's eyes are half-closed in sleep, but now and then, he raises his hand and sends a boy out to see if the ravens have stopped flying.

-The early Medieval Welsh poem "Y Gododdin" makes various references to ravens eating the bodies of warriors killed in battle.
-A battlefield is refereed to as "the ravens' feast", and the hero Gwawrddur is mentioned as having "fed black ravens on the rampart of a fortress".